You know one of the things I hate about the offseason?

 The Same 24 Hours

-We all have the same 24 in the day, but it’s what we do in those 24 hours that make our greatest health, happiness, and successful.
+We all have the same 24 in the day, but it’s what we do in those 24 hours that make our greatest health, happiness, and success.

 Savvy Psychologist

-With Dr Jade Wu you will meed life’s challenges with evidence-based research, a sympathetic ear, and ZERO judgment.
+With Dr Jade Wu you will meet life’s challenges with evidence-based research, a sympathetic ear, and ZERO judgment.
 No topic is uncovered, there is something for everyone.

 The Chalene Show